ProImpact/first-abstract-syntax-tree/README.md

 # My first Abstract Syntax Tree (AST)

-## Hi !!, this is a simple (ast) with a recursive-descent expression compilation for parse my family generation it's just an excercie in my jurnery for learn how compilers works and make my own some day.
+## Hi !!, this is a simple (ast) with a recursive-descent expression compilation for parse my family generation it's just an excercie in my jurney for learn how compilers works and make my own some day.

 ### How it's works